-Autism is a distressing social disorder that can be severely debilitating for both sufferers and parents.
-Current treatments are varied and often ineffective.
-As with many other mental health conditions, autism could potentially be treated with psychedelic therapy.
+Autism is a social disorder that can sometimes be severely debilitating and distressing for both autistic people and their carers.
+Current approaches to managing autism are varied and often ineffective.
+As with many other mental health conditions, autism could potentially be managed with psychedelic therapy.

-Unfortunately, there are no large-scale studies on the potential of psychedelics in the treatment of autism.
-Back in the 60s and 70s there were a handful of studies on autistic children, but all suffered from severe design flaws which makes their results practically useless.
-Unsurprisingly, the reactions of children to doses of LSD was erratic and didn’t tell the researchers anything about the use of psychedelics to treat autism.
+Unfortunately, there are no large-scale studies on the potential of psychedelics in the management of autism.
+Back in the 1960s and ’70s, a handful of studies experimented with giving psychedelics to autistic children; but all suffered from severe design flaws that make their results practically useless.
+Unsurprisingly, the reactions of children to doses of LSD were erratic and didn’t tell the researchers anything about the use of psychedelics to manage autism.

-A 2013 survey performed by scientist Alicia Danforth on hundreds of autistic adults showed that those who had taken MDMA reported significant improvements in their autistic symptoms.
+A 2013 survey performed by scientist Alicia Danforth on hundreds of autistic adults showed that those who had taken MDMA reported significant improvements in problems with social anxiety.
 Dozens of reports suggested that the psychedelic drug was directly responsible for improvements in wellbeing:

 Several people also urge caution in using psychedelics for social disorders:

 It is my experience and understanding that the psychedelic experience alone does not necessarily help ASD, however the fact that it provides a more ‘open mind’ allows the person with ASD to examine themselves in ways that they might not have previously done so.

 Popular videos show the effects of LSD on autistic adults, most famously this one, involving an autistic man taking a very large dose of LSD (not recommended for first-time users).
 It’s unclear how the psychedelic experience might have helped his Aspergers, but it’s an interesting example of how psychedelics can affect you positively.